Manuelbaun/serializer_libs_comparison/README.md

 }
 ```

+**Note [Edit]**:
+*all MessagePack toMap or fromMap where first using integer as keys and not string keys as regular json.
+That is why there encoding size is so much smaller compared to their json version.
+This was changed below when added also FlexBuffers.*

 I used `dart2native` to compile to machine code and run the test in a loop and to average them out.
 My CPU Intel i9-9900k: